 Below is a table that includes a selection of paintball guns that span all the price ranges and play styles and many of the common factors that are used to judge a paintball marker, as well as some that can only come with experience in the sport.

 2018 Ultimate Paintball Gun Comparison Table

 First, what’s your budget?
 Paintball is expensive, and, understandably, most people don’t want to spend all their cash on a gun only to be left with nothing left for paint or gear.
 So carefully set a limit on how much you’re willing to spend, and look for a gun that fits under it.
 Also, never rule out buying a used or older model, as gun prices decrease significantly as you move back in model years.

-Which gun fits you?
-There are two parts to this: the look and the feel.
+Finally, which gun fits you?
+There are two parts to this; the looks and the feel.
 It may sound vain to pick a gun based on looks, and indeed, many players could not care less, but the marker has to make you happy.
 You have to smile when you look at it, or else it’ll end up in the closet collecting dust.
 Then, it has to feel right in your hands.
-Different people have different tastes in guns, whether it’s the length, width, trigger size, etc. This means it’s important to hold the gun physically you plan on purchasing beforehand, so you know if it’s a good fit for you.
+Different people have different tastes in guns, whether it’s the length, width, trigger size, etc. This means it’s important to physically hold the gun you plan on purchasing beforehand, so you know if it’s a good fit for you.